TheresaLui/SelfHelpContent_v2/articles/advisorrecommendation.hdinsight/kafka11clusterretirement-public.md

   "learnMoreLink": "https://aka.ms/hdiretirekafka",
   "description": "Deprecation of Kafka 1.1 in HDInsight 4.0 Kafka cluster", "longDescription": "Starting from July 1 2020, customers will not be able to create new Kafka clusters with Kafka 1.1 on HDInsight 4.0.
 Existing clusters will run as is without the support from Microsoft.
-Consider moving to Kafka 2.1 on HDInsight 4.0 by June 30 2020 to avoid potential system/support interruption.", "potentialBenefits": "Avoid potential system/support interruption.", "actions": [
+Consider moving to Kafka 2.1 on HDInsight 4.0 by June 30 2020 to avoid potential system/support interruption.", "potentialBenefits": "Avoid potential system/support interruption", "actions": [
     {
       "actionId": "14331419-3642-4a98-94a8-a9bff5530222",